Miralem Sulejmani

-Miralem Sulejmani (Миралем Сулејмани, [mirǎlem sulejmâːni]; born 5 December 1988) is a Serbian professional footballer who plays as a winger.
+Miralem Sulejmani (Миралем Сулејмани, [mirǎlem sulejmâːni]; born 5 December 1988) is a Serbian former professional footballer who played as a winger.

 When he signed for Ajax in 2008, he became the most expensive football player to have ever been purchased by a Dutch club.
 Over the course of seven seasons he amassed Eredivisie totals of 137 games and 44 goals.
 In 2013, he moved to Benfica where he sparsely played, but won five major titles in two years.
 He then moved to Young Boys, where he became a first team regular again.

 Club career

 Partizan

 His first club was local FK BSK Batajnica, before he moved to FK Partizan at the age of 11 to complete his formation.

 Sulejmani made his first appearance for the seniors in the 2005–06 season, aged 17, and quickly drew interest from Dutch clubs AZ Alkmaar, FC Groningen and SC Heerenveen; additionally, he also spent time at farm team FK Teleoptik.